Causality from the Point of View of Statistics: Specification and identification of causal effects: some examples

 where the functions $\rho$ and $\tau$ are regarded as unknown, $T$ and $I$ are observable binary random variables, $(\delta,\varepsilon)$ is an unobservable random vector with arbitrary distribution, $I$ and $(\delta,\varepsilon)$ are independent but $\delta$ and $\varepsilon$ are dependent.
 The model arises in the study of the effect of a treatment, $T$, on a response, $R$, with the help of a third variable, $I$, called an \emph{instrument}, which is not of direct interest and affects $R$ only through $T$.

 In the real-life problem treated in \cite{AngristEtAl1996} the question of interest is whether serving in the military in times of war has detrimental effects on the health of individuals; $R$ stands for the health outcome of a generic individual, $I$ for the individual's `draft status'---whether he was called to serve or not---and $T$ for his indicator of military service---whether he actually served or not.
 During the periods covered by the data, recruitment had been determined by a lottery, `low' lottery numbers leading to drafting.
 Individuals who were called to serve may or may not have avoided joining the army, so the data on such an individual might be $(I,T)=(1,0)$ or $(I,T)=(1,1)$; and individuals who were not called may have volunteered and joined the military, so $(I,T)=(0,1)$ too might be observed.
-Although in principle there might be individuals who would have refused to serve if recruited but accepted to serve if not recruited, their $\delta$ satisfying $1=\tau(\delta,0)>\tau(\delta,1)=0$, such individuals should be rare; accordingly, it is assumed in \cite{AngristEtAl1996}, and will be assumed here as well, that \emph{$\tau$ is monotonic in its second argument}, i.e.~\!that $\tau(\delta,0)\le \tau(\delta,1)$ for all $\delta$.\footnote{The study in \cite{AngristEtAl1996}, which had been preceded by other studies addressing similar questions by means of simpler statistical methods, is perhaps one of the best and more carefully argued observational studies involving notions of causality, but it is a little disquieting that some of our best minds should busy themselves with such things as trying to establish that war has harmful effects on the health of those likely to participate in it.
-Other real-life problems in which the method of Angrist, Imbens and Rubin is potentially useful are described in \cite{ShehanEtAl2008}.}
+Although in principle there might be individuals who would have refused to serve if recruited but accepted to serve if not recruited, their $\delta$ satisfying $1=\tau(\delta,0)>\tau(\delta,1)=0$, such individuals should be rare; accordingly, it is assumed in \cite{AngristEtAl1996}, and will be assumed here as well, that \emph{$\tau$ is monotonic in its second argument}, i.e.~\!that $\tau(\delta,0)\le \tau(\delta,1)$ for all $\delta$.

 In order to study the effect of the treatment on the response---to study how varying $t$ changes the law of $\rho(\varepsilon,t)$---one might think of estimating

 or

 or functionals of them, from data on $(I,T,R)$.
 However, the dependence between $\delta$ and $\varepsilon$ shows that the conditioning on $\{\tau(\delta,I)=t\}$ or on $\{\tau(\delta,i)=t,I=i\}$ implies that changes in $t$ cause changes in $\rho(\varepsilon,t)$ also through the first argument of $\rho$, so neither of these probability laws (and indeed no other probability law) describes the effect of the treatment on the response.